thecloudgarage/Boomi-based-simulator/README.md

 ![image](https://user-images.githubusercontent.com/39495790/120115476-6e56a680-c1a1-11eb-8978-618b2158ac6d.png)

 The inspiration for this project came due to a need for IOT testing tool, which can feature as a MQTT publisher.

+> While that being the case-in-point, I landed up in building this as a generic one that can be extended to diversified simulation testing needs.

-The nature of testing involves generating incremental lat/long/temperature data and publishing it to a MQTT broker.
+The nature of my immediate testing involved generation of incremental lat/long/temperature data and publishing it to a MQTT broker.
 With this pursuit, I ended up paho and experimenting with mqtt cli tools.
 However, the level of complexity in building an automated data set and then automating the publishing was too high.

 ## Boomi to the rescue
 Boomi Integration service provides a rich featurette of connectors and integration logic inclusive of custom scripting, etc. I decided to take advantage of Boomi Integration to build a simulation tool instead of leveraging docker/linux/windows tools.